-Portfolio coverage in terms of Red Flag Analysis, ESG Scorecard including SDG modules and other tools as specified is monitored regularly for all brands.
+Portfolio coverage in terms of availability of analysis and scoring is monitored regularly for all brands.
 Coverage is discussed with the investment teams and presented to the Investment Committee on a quarterly basis.
 Portfolio coverage results are also presented quarterly to the Board.
 There are no strict minimum thresholds in terms of ESG scoring; rather, it is used as an input to risk appetite.
 Our ESG scores are also used as part of ensuring that all investments follow minimum social and environmental safeguards.